reactjs/react.dev/content/docs/reference-react.md

 React.Children.map(children, function[(thisArg)])
 ```

 Invokes a function on every immediate child contained within `children` with `this` set to `thisArg`.
-If `children` is a keyed fragment or array it will be traversed: the function will never be passed the container objects.
-If children is `null` or `undefined`, returns `null` or `undefined` rather than an array.
+If `children` is an array it will be traversed and the function will be called for each child in the array.
+If children is `null` or `undefined`, this method will return `null` or `undefined` rather than an array.

+> Note
+>
+> If `children` is a `Fragment` it will be treated as a single child and not traversed.

 #### `React.Children.forEach`